 Morgan's Story: From Sick to Thriving

 The story behind PaleoPower began not in a nutrition laboratory but in a doctor's waiting room — a frustrating cycle of tests, medications, and symptoms that never quite went away.
-Morgan Bell, the site's founder and chief contributor, spent years managing the effects of undiagnosed coeliac disease alongside persistent allergies, digestive problems, and low energy that made ordinary life feel like a constant uphill climb.
+Morgan Bell spent years managing the effects of undiagnosed coeliac disease alongside persistent allergies, digestive problems, and chronic low energy.

 — Morgan Bell, Founder, PaleoPower

-The turning point came through a combination of elimination dieting, research into ancestral nutrition, and discovering the evidence behind gluten intolerance and intestinal permeability.
-Removing wheat and processed foods — and replacing them with quality animal proteins, vegetables, healthy fats, and seasonal South African produce — produced results that years of conventional dietary advice had not.
+The turning point came through elimination dieting, research into ancestral nutrition, and discovering the evidence behind gluten intolerance and intestinal permeability.
+Replacing wheat and processed foods with quality proteins, vegetables, healthy fats, and seasonal South African produce produced results that years of conventional dietary advice had not.

 Research Context

 Coeliac disease affects approximately 1 in 100 people globally, yet most cases remain undiagnosed for years.
-Research published in the American Journal of Gastroenterology indicates that average diagnostic delay exceeds six years in many countries, underscoring how common Morgan's experience actually is.
+Research in the American Journal of Gastroenterology indicates average diagnostic delay exceeds six years in many countries.

-Morgan is not a registered medical professional or licensed nutritionist.
-This is stated clearly and consistently across the site.
-All content is research-informed and cites credible sources, but it is not a substitute for individualised medical advice.
+Morgan Bell is not a registered medical professional or licensed nutritionist.
+All content is research-informed and cites credible sources, but is not a substitute for individualised medical advice.
 Readers with complex health conditions are always encouraged to consult a qualified healthcare practitioner.

 What Is the Paleo Diet?

-The paleo diet (short for Paleolithic diet) is an eating framework that emphasises whole, minimally processed foods — including quality meats, fish, eggs, vegetables, fruits, nuts, and seeds — while eliminating modern industrial foods such as refined grains, seed oils, added sugars, and legumes.
+The paleo diet (Paleolithic diet) is an eating framework emphasising whole, minimally processed foods — quality meats, fish, eggs, vegetables, fruits, nuts, and seeds — while eliminating modern industrial foods such as refined grains, seed oils, added sugars, and legumes.
 It is modelled on the nutritional patterns of pre-agricultural human populations.

-The core premise of the paleo diet is straightforward: human physiology evolved over hundreds of thousands of years on a diet of wild animals, fish, foraged plants, and seasonal fruits.
-The modern industrial food environment — characterised by highly processed, hyper-palatable foods engineered for overconsumption — arrived so recently in evolutionary terms that our metabolic systems have had little time to adapt.
+The core premise is that human physiology evolved over hundreds of thousands of years on a diet of wild animals, fish, foraged plants, and seasonal fruits.
+The modern industrial food environment arrived so recently in evolutionary terms that our metabolic systems have had little time to adapt.

-New to paleo?
-The most practical first step is simply removing foods with ingredient labels you cannot pronounce or that contain seed oils and added sugar.
+The simplest first step is removing foods with ingredient labels containing seed oils or added sugar.
 Explore our paleo diet guidelines for beginners for a step-by-step framework.

 What the Paleo Diet Is Not

-Paleo is frequently mischaracterised as a purely carnivorous, high-protein, or weight-loss-only diet.
-It is none of these exclusively.
-A well-designed paleo approach is nutritionally diverse — rich in vegetables, varied proteins, and quality fats — and is as relevant to someone managing an autoimmune condition or digestive disorder as it is to someone pursuing body composition goals.
+Paleo is frequently mischaracterised as purely carnivorous or weight-loss-only.
+A well-designed paleo approach is nutritionally diverse — rich in vegetables, varied proteins, and quality fats — and is as relevant to someone managing an autoimmune condition as it is to someone pursuing body composition goals.

 Paleo in South Africa: Banting, Braai & Beyond